Playwright

 Inspired by the true events of the Angel Makers of Nagyrév.

-Like Flies had a developmental reading in the Boston University School of Theatre Fall Fringe Festival 2023.
+Like Flies had a developmental reading in the Boston University School of Theatre Fall Fringe Festival 2023 and is a 2024 Clauder Competition Finalist.

 Photo: Katie Nelson